 There is an abundance of choice for visitors, from world-class shows at the Royal Opera House Muscat, to fine dining at one of the many restaurants scattered across the capital or shopping for traditional souvenirs at Muttrah Souq, one of the oldest in Arabia.

-Museums, such as the Children’s Museum in Qurum or the Natural History Museum welcome all those who wish to delve deeper into the Sultanate’s rich natural and cultural history.
+Museums, such as the Children’s Museum, Natural History Museum, National Museum or Bait Al Zubair welcome those who wish to delve deeper into the Sultanate’s rich natural and cultural history.
 For art lovers, there are a number of galleries showcasing modern Omani art.

-As for activities, the capital region has so many on offer.
+As for activities, the capital region has almost endless possibilities.
 Whether it is snorkelling at the Daymaniyat Islands, trekking from Old Muscat to Muttrah, a guided city tour or a day trip to a nearby wadi, Muscat welcomes all to experience its unique charm.
-Visitors are recommended to check with their hotel or local tour operators with regards to itinerary options.

 PLACES TO SEE